Frequent Questions: SSL Certificates¶

-In order to protect the end user, you have the possibility (starting with the Pro level offering) of adding additional insurance in the event the security of the certificate is breached.
+In order to protect your customers, you have the possibility (starting with the Pro level offering) of adding additional insurance in the event the security of the certificate is breached.

 This insurance will cover financial losses by customer caused by the breach.